By Jeremy Linden, Sr. Director of Product Management, Asimily

 Work in tandem with active IoT security researchers to identify threats

-Asimily, for example, in addition to anomaly and threat detection, provides policy management at a granular level.
-This capability gives them the ability to tailor their policies based on particular attributes of their network of IoMT devices and set up alerts for specific incidents.
-This then allows them to hone in on any unusual activity in their network as fast as possible, greatly reducing incident response times.
+Asimily provides policy management at a granular level, allowing you to set up alerts for specific incidents and tailor their policies based on particular attributes of their network of IoMT devices.
+This makes it quicker to hone in on unusual activity in your network and greatly reduce incident response times.

 Investigating Suspicious Activities and Threats